juandiazx/juandiazx/README.md

 - 👋 Hi, I’m Juan Diaz
-- 👀 I’m interested in building, crypto, self development, entrepreneurship and investing
+- 👀 I’m interested in building, software engineering, artifical intelligence, blockchain and entrepreneurship.
-- 🌱 I’m currently learning Full Stack Web Development, Algorithms, Systems Design and Software Development
+- 🌱 I’m currently learning Full Stack Web Development, Data Structures and Algorithms, Systems Design and Software Development

 <!---
 lordkibou/lordkibou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.